NT Rural Women's Award

 For more information, go to the AgriFutures™ Australia website.

-Amy Kirke is the 2020 Rural Women’s Award winner for the Northern Territory (NT) and will go on to represent the NT as a finalist in the national award.
+Amy Kirke is the 2020 Rural Women’s Award winner for the Northern Territory (NT).

 Amy is passionate about sustainable industries and education with emphasis on supporting and uplifting women in her community.